Biztactix-Ryan/Ping-Pong-LoopFilter/README.md

 ## Installation

-### Building with Docker (Recommended)
+### Building with Docker (Recommended for Linux/macOS)

-The easiest way to build the plugin is using Docker, which handles all dependencies automatically.
+The easiest way to build the plugin on Linux/macOS is using Docker, which handles all dependencies automatically.

 #### Prerequisites
 - Docker installed ([Get Docker](https://docs.docker.com/get-docker/))